RTCM Unpacked: The Binary Protocol Your RTK Fix Actually Depends On

 Property RTCM 3.x NMEA 0183

-RTCM's binary encoding is roughly 5โ€“10x more bandwidth-efficient than ASCII.
+RTCM's binary encoding is roughly 5โ€“10x more bandwidth-efficient than ASCII-style data.
 This is why it survives on constrained serial radio links where every byte counts.

 A Brief History of RTCM 3